 Ready to test your knowledge?
 Dive into this high-yield PSM quiz featuring 10 carefully curated questions.
 These questions are designed to help you revise core concepts and boost your confidence in Preventive and Social Medicine.
-Click the button below to begin your quick revision journey and challenge yourself! ๐
+Click the button below to begin your quick revision journey and challenge yourself! π

 QUIZ START

-#6.
+#4.
 All of the following people will be given a weekly dose of 60 mg elemental iron and 500 micrograms folic acid under the Anemia-Mukt Bharat Scheme, except

 Under the Anemia Mukt Bharat scheme, lactating mothers of 0-6 month-old children are given a daily dose of 60 mg of elemental iron and 500 micrograms of folic acid, not a weekly dose.